atweiden/archvault/README.md

 Name      | Provides                | Included in Arch ISO?
 ---       | ---                     | ---
-reflector | optimize pacman mirrors | N
+dialog    | ncurses user input menu | Y reflector | optimize pacman mirrors | N

+`dialog` is needed if you do not provide by cmdline flag or environment variable values for all configuration options aside from `--hostname`, `--username`, `--userpass`, `--sshusername`, `--sshuserpass`, `--rootpass`, `--vaultname`, `--vaultpass`, `--augment` and `--reflector`.
+For these options, console input is read with either the built-in Perl6 subroutine `prompt()`, or a shell program like `passwd` or `cryptsetup`.
+In the case of `--augment` and `--reflector`, no console input is read.
+For user input of all other options, the `dialog` program is used.

-`reflector` is needed if you pass the `--reflector` cmdline flag to Archvault.
-You are recommended to edit `/etc/pacman.d/mirrorlist` instead to save several minutes of time.
+`reflector` is needed if you provide by cmdline flag or environment variable a value for the `--reflector` configuration option.
 The reflector option is not enabled by default.
+You are recommended to edit `/etc/pacman.d/mirrorlist` by hand instead to save several minutes of time.

 Licensing